Fazal Malik Akif: Early work: 1964–1969

 Akif's first stage performance was at high school.
 Known to be an aloof, angry and introverted young man who kept himself to himself, Akif only agreed to perform on the insistence of his head-teacher who had identified Akif's talent for performing arts.
 Akif agreed to sing on the condition that he remained behind the stage curtains and did not have to face the audience.
-He nervously performed with his eyes closed and finished his performance to see a standing ovation and the curtains lifted.
-The audience's positive reaction encouraged Akif to continue performing.

 Akif made his official singing debut in 1964 on Peshawar Radio Station on a programme titled, "University Magazine".
 By now, Akif had gained popularity for his confident delivery of several stage performances in college and was selected alongside other talented students for the radio show.
-He travelled from Kohat to Peshawar to attend the two-day competition.

-Akif's primary passion was acting and he had prepared a drama skit as his audition piece.
-However, the radio station producers encouraged Akif to sing a classical Urdu song instead.
-With no preparation, Akif chose to perform "Na Hui Gar Mere Marne Se Tasalli" a complicated ghazal by Mirza Ghalib, originally sung by the Indian movie playback singer Mukesh.
-When Akif began to sing, the radio producers were taken by the quality of the teen's untrained voice, and selected him for both the drama and singing segments of the competition.

 Soon Akif was being introduced to music producers across Peshawar and was offered opportunities to sing on live radio.
 His first live Pashto performance was on Peshawar Radio Station in 1965, which led to him receiving offers from producers from across the province.
 As Hindko was his first language, Akif taught himself to read Pashto and often, due to time constraints, learnt songs verbatim by listening to them repeatedly.

 From 1964 to 1969 Akif performed regularly on Peshawar Radio Station and gained increasing popularity for re-inventing Ashraf Maftoon's songs with his own compositions.
-He gained much acclaim for his rendition of the sentimental ballad, "Zargay Mey Laywanai De", in which Akif slurred, hiccupped and sang like a drunkard, sniggering at the hopelessness of his lovelorn fate.

-By the end of 1969, television producers had caught on to Akif's growing fan base and he was invited to perform on television.